singularityware/singularityware.github.io/pages/docs/admin-docs/docs-hpc.md

  5. Singularity then launches the MPI application within the container
  6. The MPI application launches and loads the Open MPI libraries
  7. The Open MPI libraries connect back to the ORTED process via the Process Management Interface (PMI)
- 8. At this point the processes within the container run as they would normally directly on the host at full bandwidth!
+ 8. At this point the processes within the container run as they would normally directly on the host.

 This entire process happens behind the scenes, and from the user's perspective running via MPI is as simple as just calling mpirun on the host as they would normally.

 Below are example snippets of building and installing OpenMPI into a container and then running an example MPI program through Singularity.